raphlinus/raphlinus.github.io/_posts/2019-08-21-rust-bloat.markdown

 date:   2009-08-21 10:17:42 -0700
 categories: [rust]
 ---
-I'm about to accept a [PR][druid#124] that will bloat druid's compile time about 3x and its executable size almost 2x.
+I'm about to accept a [PR][druid#124] that will increase druid's compile time about 3x and its executable size almost 2x.
 In this case, I think the tradeoff is worth it (without localization, a GUI toolkit is strictly a toy), but the bloat makes me unhappy and I think there is room for improvement in the Rust ecosystem.

 ## Should we care?